axibase/atsd/installation/ambari.md

 ## Install Java

-Install Oracle JDK or Open JDK on the server where ATSD will be running.
+Install Oracle JDK or Open JDK on the ATSD server.

 ### Oracle JDK Installation